Arts and Humanities Research Council Doctoral Training Partnership (AHRC)

 Summary

-Through the Scottish Graduate School for Arts and Humanities (SGSAH), University of Strathclyde is part of a consortium of seventeen Higher Education institutions in Scotland which have been awarded funding from the Arts and Humanities Research Council (AHRC) to support PhD studentships.
-These studentships cover tuition fees and living costs at rates set by UK Research & Innovation (UKRI).
+Through the Scottish Graduate School for Arts and Humanities (SGSAH), the University of Strathclyde is part of a consortium of 17 Higher Education Institutions (HEIs) in Scotland which have been awarded funding from the Arts and Humanities Research Council (AHRC) to support PhD studentships.
+These studentships cover tuition fees and living costs at rates set by UK Research and Innovation (UKRI).

 The AHRC Doctoral Training Partnership Scotland exists within SGSAH.